 After touring with Sunset Boulevard a couple of years ago, Barney Wilkinson joined the cast of Bat Out of Hell at the Dominion Theatre West End in the role of Hoffman and Understudy Strat where he made numerous appearances as the main character.
 Barney will now be heading overseas to appear as Young Gideon in The Last Ship which features original music and lyrics by Sting.
 Catching up with Barney this week, he tells us about his Bat Out of Hell experience, touring with Sunset Boulevard and his future role in The Last Ship.

-What was it like having this show as your West End debut?
+Last year, you joined the cast of Bat Out of Hell at the Dominion Theatre, what was it like having this show as your West End debut?

 Incredible.
 I will never forget it.